 - Set printer properties to fast or draft quality to save on ink costs.

-- Set printer properties to print both sides of paper to save on paper.
+- Set printer properties to print both sides of the paper to save on paper.

-- Use a tablet or laptop instead of desktop computer to save on energy.
+- Use a tablet or laptop instead of a desktop computer to save on energy.

-- Turn off lights and fans when room not in use.
+- Turn off lights and fans when the room is not in use.

 - Use eucalyptus oil for removing sticky residue.

 - Service and maintain equipment/appliances to lengthen their life.

 - Use timers with air-conditioners to minimize energy costs.

 - Use the dry mode with air-conditioners to reduce energy costs.